 Because those models are quite similar, so we received many questions about the differences between them and whether it is a good idea to get the more expensive one.

-Both of Yamaha YDP 143 and YDP 163 are practical and affordable instruments, which are suitable for beginners, who are searching for the first home piano.
+Both of Yamaha YDP 143 and YDP 163 are practical and affordable instruments, which are suitable good beginner keyboard, who are searching for the first home piano.
 They also help students’ progress through each grade and offer a playable instrument.

 For decades, Yamaha Piano company has manufactured digital and acoustic pianos and has become one of the most popular piano brands around the world.

-They create a great line of keyboards, acoustic pianos, digital pianos, and hundreds of music products such as drums, synthesizers, amplifiers, clarinets, flutes, violins, guitars (I have already had two Yamaha guitars!)
+They create a great line of keyboards, acoustic pianos, digital pianos, and hundreds of music products such as drums, synthesizers, amplifiers, clarinets, flutes, violins, guitars.
 You just to name it, then, they will probably make it.

 Personally, I have owned a significant number of keyboards and pianos by Yamaha for years and still let a few of them in my studio, consisting of Yamaha guitars.

 My children grew up with instruments from Yamaha brand, and in my family, other musicians own and use the products from this brand, too.
 Therefore, when debating about instrument productions, Yamaha is the first name to think about.

 However, a company, which has a good reputation, doesn’t mean that they manufacture the best product, especially, in some specific range that you are looking for.

 It is true for almost of famous digital piano brands, thus, when shopping, you should compare one to the other to ensure that what you pay is equivalent to what you get.

 Yamaha YDP 143 Review